Canadiens 4, Maple Leafs 1

 MTL – Goaltenders: Ken Dryden, Michel Larocque.
 Defence: Pierre Bouchard, Rick Chartraw, Guy Lapointe, Bill Nyrop, Larry Robinson, Serge Savard.
 Forwards: Yvan Cournoyer (C), Bob Gainey, Réjean Houle, Doug Jarvis, Guy Lafleur, Yvon Lambert, Pierre Larouche, Jacques Lemaire, Pierre Mondou, Doug Risebrough, Steve Shutt.

 TOR – Goaltenders: Gord McRae, Mike Palmateer.
 Defence: Brian Glennie, Trevor Johansen, Mike Pelyk, Borje Salming, Ian Turnbull, Ron Wilson.
-Forwards: John Anderson, Pat Boutette, Jerry Butler, Ron Ellis, Paul Evans, George Ferguson, Jimmy Jones, Lanny McDonald, Darryl Sittler (C), Stan Weir, Dave Williams.
+Forwards: John Anderson, Pat Boutette, Jerry Butler, Ron Ellis, Paul Evans, George Ferguson, Jimmy Jones, Lanny McDonald, Darryl Sittler (C), Stan Weir, Tiger Williams.